It's gluten-free, it's just sweet enough, and this sour cherry almond tart is an easy dessert to make for your next get-together!

 - Preheat oven to 350°F. Line the bottom of a 13" x 4" oblong tart pan with a removable bottom with parchment paper and grease the sides.
 Alternatively, use a 9" round tart pan with a removable bottom, line and grease.

-- Combine superfine almond flour and oat flour and stir in melted butter (or coconut oil) and maple syrup until well blended.
+- Combine almond flour and oat flour and stir in melted butter (or coconut oil) and maple syrup until well blended.
 Transfer to tart pan.

 For the Filling

 - Drain the cherries, saving the juice and put the cherries in a medium bowl.
 Measure ¼ cup juice and whisk it with the cornstarch in a small saucepan.
 Add the remaining 1 cup cherry juice.
-Bring to a boil and cook for about 30 seconds after it boils, whisking constantly until mixture is thick and glossy.
-Remove from heat and add the almond extract.
+Bring to a boil and cook for about 30 seconds after it boils, whisking constantly until the mixture is thick and glossy.
+Remove the pan from heat and add the almond extract.

 Notes